RutledgePaulV/clj-embed/readme.md

 Java stdlib).
 I'm planning to explore ways to make this better if it's what you want to do, but in general I think most use cases won't have much of a need for it.

+There's a performance hit when running code in a separate runtime.
+The code goes through an extra serialization and load process.
+Besides that, I doubt Clojure was ever intended to be used this way and so there may be some global thread pool settings that would ideally be divvied up by runtime.
+The library is intended for applications where that performance hit is *okay*.
+But let me know if you know of ways to speed it up!

 ### License